humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails12.md

 ## Summary

-A very common way (once you've gotten use to the syntax of tests) is actually to write a test *before* you write any code.
+A very common way (once you've gotten used to the syntax of tests) is actually to write a test *before* you write any code.
 Think of this as writing an outline like you would for a paper.
 You outline what you expect to cover in your paper, then go and write the actual paper.
 This same technique goes for software, but you have the additional benefit of having written a rhubric to